etirouthier/keras_dna/docs/sparse.md

                       annotation_list=['binding site'])
 ```

-The standard behaviour will be to generate all the DNA sequences underlying the desired annotation one-hot-encoded and with a length corresponding to the maximal length encountered (one window per annotation instance).
-It will also generate the same amounts of DNA sequences away from annotation regions.
+The default behaviour will be to generate the DNA sequences owning the desired function one-hot-encoded and with a length corresponding to the maximal length encountered (one window per annotation instance).
+It will also generate the same amounts of DNA sequences away from annotation regions as negative example.

 The one-hot-encoded DNA batch will have the shape `(batch_size, max length, 4)`.
 The labels will be 0 or 1 with the shape `(batch_size, nb anotation files, len(annotation_list))`, i.e here `(64, 1, 1)`.

 ## Model for several cell types and annotations

-`Generator` can be used to feed a keras model aimed at predicting several different annotations in different cell types.
-In this case the input files are the fasta file corresponding to the DNA sequence of the species and a gff file for every cell type.
+`Generator` can be used to classify between different function in different cell types.
+In the DNA sequence of the species is given through a fasta file and the positions of annotations are given through one gff file for every cell type.
 The gff format is needed to provide the position of several annotation in one file, bed format is not adapted to do so.

 ```python
 from keras_dna import Generator